cdstg/saproject/README.md

 ## Observations and Remarks
-While I was reading the Stripe documentation, I realised that there were some other faster methods that could be used to sell the books online and would be ideal if this was solving a real-world problem.
+While I was reading the Stripe documentation, I realised that there were some other faster methods that could be used to sell the books online and would be ideal in a real-world solution.

-These methods would not meet the intent of the project requirements though, but certainly could be used for a simple and fast way to sell something online with low or no code.
+These methods would not meet the intent of this projects requirements though, but certainly could be used for a simple and fast way to sell something online with low or no code.

 Specifically there are